 A variable that begins with the

-@ sign at the beginning is session variable.
+@ sign is session variable.
 It is available and accessible until the session ends.

 In this tutorial, we have shown you how to declare a variable inside stored procedures and discussed about the variable scopes.